sodazone/xcm-testing-tools/README.md

 The script uses the configuration in `./config/assets.json`, which registers the asset `RUSD` on parachain 1000 and foreign assets `xcRUSD` and `xcROC` on parachain 2000.
 Extend the configuration to add other assets and chains if needed.

-**Note:**
-With more recent Polkadot-SDK runtime releases (>1.5.0), we have noticed that some extrinsics sent to Asset Hub returns status `Invalid` from PolkadotJS.
-However, querying onchain storage shows that the extrinsic has executed succesfully and storage has been updated.
-It is not clear at this moment where or why this occurs but it does not impede the script from executing all required extrinsics.
-It is recommended to watch out for this event in the logs and double-check onchain storage before proceeding.

 ### Assets Tranfser

 The transfer script uses [asset-transfer-api](https://github.com/paritytech/asset-transfer-api) to facilitate asset transfer calls.